ErikSchierboom/JsonDotNetCustomContractResolvers/README.md

      <td>2013-01-12</td>
      <td>1.1.0</td>
      <td>
-        Properties and exclude properties can be set in the constructor of the PropertiesContractResolver class.
+        Properties and exclude properties can be set in the constructor of the PropertiesContractResolver class.<br/>
-        Properties and exclude properties can be set through comma- and space-separated strings.
+        Properties and exclude properties can be set through comma- and space-separated strings.<br/>
         Properties on the root now do not require the root type to be specified.
      </td>
   </tr>